defiant00/dnd/README.md

   * Matthew, the human wizard and Oakenbeard's scribe
     * always at the ready with a small notebook and remarkable memory
     * takes brief notes on his own about anything he deems noteworthy for Oakenbeard
-  * ?, the half-elf rogue and Oakenbeard's thieves' guild liason
+  * Germain, the half-elf rogue and Oakenbeard's thieves' guild liason
     * is formally employed by the Arcana Illuminata as an escort
     * helps Oakenbeard by acquiring things for him, and coordinating with the thieves' guild
+* Talsworth
+  * Ely'teria the couatl, overseer
+  * Lapis the pixie
+  * Nephtaluma "Nutmeg" the faerie dragon

 ## To Do